damato-design/blog/src/posts/tokens-as-intents.md

 }
 ```

 With this system, you are able to support any variation of theming; light & dark mode, brand changes, private labeling, etc..
-All you need to do is store different mappings of values to intents.
+All you need to do is store different mappings of values to intents (aka. _theme_).
 Maybe in one theme, warnings need to be shown in red.
 In that theme change the mapping for warning backgrounds to red.

 - `feedback-warning-surface-color` ⬅ `color-red-300`